LeahSherley/Quiz-Website/README.md

     - used the same project for open source exploration.

 13. **Opening an Issue:**
-    - Opened a new issuefor style improvements.
+    - Opened a new issue for style improvements.

 ### Submission